herdworks/hypertemplates-web/content/docs/reference/cms/namespaces/index.md

 namespace: newsletter
 title: 💬 Join the community
 description: |
-    Stay up-to-date with the lastest releases and other news from Team HyperTemplates.
+    Stay up-to-date with the latest releases and other news from Team HyperTemplates.
     Ask the developers questions, get help from the community, and share your creations! 🎨
 form:
     action: https://hypertexting.community/signup